-But even though recognition rewards are often taxable, it’s possible to make them easy on your finance team while ensuring your employees have the information they need to understand both the benefits of rewards and the tax implications.
+But even though employee recognition awards are often taxable, it doesn’t mean you should write your program off before it's even begun.
+With the right system and a little work on communication, it’s possible to make it easy on your finance team while ensuring your employees have the information they need to understand both the benefits of rewards and the tax implications.
 Let’s take a closer look at taxes on rewards and awards, and what they mean for you, your company, and your people.

 “Why are rewards considered a taxable benefit?”

 Most benefits and perks you provide to employees are taxable, including parking, gas, cell phone benefits, gym memberships, equipment, or work-from-home stipends.
-Any cash or near-cash bonuses are also considered a taxable benefit, and gift cards are no exception.
+Any cash or near-cash bonuses are also considered a taxable benefit, and recognition rewards like gift cards are no exception.